Truphone: Truphone Mobile Recording (Now 1GLOBAL for Finance)

-In addition to the roaming service, Truphone offers mobile call and SMS recording service to financial institutions in the UK, US, Australia, Germany, Hong Kong, Singapore, Spain and others to comply with the mobile recording legislation from the Financial Conduct Authority, MiFID 2 and the Dodd Frank Wall Street Reform Act.
+In addition to the roaming service, Truphone offers mobile call and SMS recording service to financial institutions in the UK and US to comply with the mobile recording legislation from the Financial Conduct Authority, and the Dodd Frank Wall Street Reform Act.
 The Truphone Mobile Recording service is delivered with its wholly owned subsidiary TruObsidian, an organisation created out of the acquisition of Obsidian Wireless by Truphone in 2012.